 - Use fat-free or low-fat salad dressing, rather than the regular variety, or try a squeeze of lemon juice, flavored vinegar or salsa on your salad.

 - Ask for salsa or pico de gallo, an uncooked salsa, with your burrito instead of shredded cheese and sour cream.

-- On a sandwich, trade house dressings or creamy sauces for ketchup, mustard, fat-free mayonnaise or fresh tomato slices.
+- On a sandwich, trade house dressings or creamy sauces for ketchup, mustard, horseradish or fresh tomato slices.

-Keep in mind that extras, such as bacon bits, croutons and cheeses, can sabotage diabetes nutrition goals by quickly increasing a meal's calorie and carbohydrate count.
+Bacon bits, croutons, cheeses and other add-ons can sabotage diabetes nutrition goals by quickly increasing a meal's calories and carbohydrates.

 Ask if the chef can use:

 - Less oil, butter or cheese

 If you're ordering pizza, request a thin crust covered with vegetables.
 If you're on a low-salt meal plan, ask that no salt or MSG be added to your food.

 Don't feel self-conscious about requesting healthier options or substitutions.
 You're doing what it takes to stay committed to your meal plan, and most restaurants want to make customers happy.